 The Sandy Spring Rural Village Plan area contains resources that were designated on the Montgomery County Master Plan for Historic Preservation, found eligible for listing on the National Register of Historic Places, or both.
-Designation on the Master Plan of Historic Preservation confers certain benefits and protections, including tax credits for qualified exterior maintenance and repair projects.
+Designation on the Master

+Plan of Historic Preservation confers certain benefits and protections, including tax credits for qualified exterior maintenance and repair projects.

-In 1988, the Sandy Spring Historic District was designated on the Master Plan for Historic Preservation.
-A portion of the Sandy Spring Historic District (28/11) is within the Plan area.
-It includes the 1895 Sandy Spring Bank building, 1904 fire insurance building, 1977 Montgomery Mutual Insurance building and a part of Meeting House Road.
+A portion of the designated Sandy Spring Historic District (28/11) is included within the Plan area.
+The portion within the Plan area includes the 1895 Sandy Spring Bank building, the 1904 fire insurance building, the 1977 Montgomery Mutual Insurance building, and a part of Meeting House Road.
 This Plan confirms the current designation of the Sandy Spring Historic District within the Plan area.
-The 1904 fire insurance building was found eligible in 2011 as an individual site for listing on the National Register of Historic Places.
+The 1904 fire insurance building was found eligible for listing as an individual site on the National Register of Historic Places, in 2011.

-In 2011, two other buildings within the Plan area, the 1903 Holly Cottage at 913 Olney Sandy Spring Road and the circa 1924 Kirk House at 1001 Olney Sandy Spring Road, were also found eligible for listing on the National Register of Historic Places.
+Two other buildings within the Plan area, the 1903 Holly Cottage at 913 Olney Sandy Spring Road and the circa 1924 Kirk House at 1001 Olney Sandy Spring Road, were found eligible for listing on the National Register of Historic Places, also in 2011.

-In addition, many properties outside of the Plan area were designated on the Master Plan for Historic Preservation and/or found eligible for listing on the National Register of Historic Places.
-Two properties, the Sandy Spring Meeting House and Clifton were listed on the National Register of Historic Places in 1972 The Plan recommends:
+In addition, many properties outside of the Plan area were designated on the Master Plan for Historic Preservation and/or found eligible for listing in the National Register of Historic Places.